 Employee turnover is the voluntary or involuntary loss of an employee who leaves an open position that your business will need to fill.
 Turnover can be due to the same reasons as attrition, but it’s generally viewed negatively and as a burden for employers.

 There are two standard types of employee turnover:

 To figure out if you have an employee turnover problem, you first need to determine your turnover rate.
-When calculating your turnover rate, you look at a set period of time – usually one year.
-Sue Andrews, HR professional and fellow of the Chartered Institute of Personnel and Development, says that to calculate turnover, you'll need three separate figures:
+When calculating your turnover rate, you need to look at a set period of time ― usually one year.
+Sue Andrews, senior human resources (HR) professional and fellow of the Chartered Institute of Personnel and Development, says that to calculate turnover, you’ll need three separate figures:

 To calculate the average number of employees, you take the number of the employed at the beginning of the period and add it to the number of the employed at the end of the period.
 Dividing this figure by 2 will give you the average employee count.

 You can then calculate your turnover with this simple formula: